-- I. When an advanced practice provider program has been granted joint initial accreditation, the program must submit an Initial Interim Accreditation Report in the third year of initial accreditation.
+- 1. When a nurse practitioner and physician assistant residency program has been granted initial accreditation, the program must submit an Initial Interim Accreditation Report in the third year of initial accreditation.
 This report constitutes a basis for the ACEN Board of Commissioners and ARC-PA Commissioners decision. - 2.
-Based on the review of the Initial Interim Accreditation Report, the ACEN Board of Commissioners and ARC-PA Commissioners may determine that an advanced practice provider program is: - a.
-Compliant; consequently, the ACEN Board of Commissioners and ARC-PA Commissioners may grant an advanced practice provider program continuing accreditation for a maximum period of four years. - b.
-Non-compliant with one or two Accreditation Standards; consequently, the ACEN Board of Commissioners and ARC-PA Commissioners may grant an advanced practice
+Based on the review of the Initial Interim Accreditation Report, the ACEN Board of Commissioners and ARC-PA Commissioners may determine that a nurse practitioner and physician assistant residency program is substantively: - a.
+Compliant with the Accreditation Standards; consequently, the ACEN Board of Commissioners and ARC-PA Commissioners may grant a nurse practitioner and physician assistant residency program continuing accreditation for a maximum period of four years. - b.
+Non-compliant with the Accreditation Standards; consequently, the ACEN Board of Commissioners and ARC-PA Commissioners may grant a nurse practitioner and physician assistant residency program continuing accreditation with contingency.
+See maximum monitoring period in Continuing Accreditation with Contingency Status below.